tydkdev/FavoriteColor/README.md

 ## Run with Node in Production

-To run the application using Node, instead of Apache, after deploying the contents of the `dist` directory, run the following commands from within the `dist` directory.
+To host the application using Node and `serve-static`, instead of Apache, after deploying the contents of the `dist` directory, run the following commands from within the content's root directory.

-Using `NODE_ENV=production` means that only required npm packages in the `dependencies` section of the `package.json` will be installed, not npm packages in the `devDependencies` section.

-The environment variable, `PORT`, indicates which port to start the application on.
-If not set, the application will default to `8080`.

 ```bash
 npm install -g bower gulp-cli